BD Somani International School: Primary school

-Minal Gala is the Primary School Principal.
 Primary school consists of early years (reception, junior kindergarten and kindergarten) and primary years (Grades 1 – 5).

 Secondary school

 The Secondary School Principal is Navroz Billimoria.
 Secondary school consists of middle school (Grades 6 – 8) and high school (Grades 9 – 10; IGCSE Program) and (Grades 11 – 12; International Baccalaureate Diploma Program).
 There are 452 students. in secondary school with 71 teachers and 9 staff.
 Most graduates pursue their tertiary education in the UK, US, Europe and Canada.

 Campus

-The school has a huge field with artificial turf and other open spaces, with ample space for outdoor as well as indoor activities.
-Classrooms are air-conditioned.
-There are specialist rooms for art, music and theatre, information technology and science.
-Outdoor facilities include a block-building yard, basketball court and Capoeira room.
-There is a state-of-the-art auditorium for special occasions, in addition to the two existing hall-rooms, as well as a large, air-conditioned cafeteria.

 The school shares an address with the G.D.
 Somani Memorial School, each school occupying one wing of the building and sharing some of the outdoor areas.